-In order to meet the student's financial needs, the University may offer an award package, which may include scholarship(s), grant(s), loan(s), and employment, in various combinations.
+In order to meet the student's financial needs, the University may offer an award package, which may include scholarship, grant, loan and employment, in various combinations.

-For an in-depth explanation of financial aid awards and the financial aid process, please read the "Financial Aid Award Guide" on Delaware State University's web site at www.desu.edu.
+For an in-depth explanation of financial aid awards and the financial aid process, please read the "Financial Aid Award Guide" on Delaware State University's web site at www.desu.edu/financialaid.
 The guide can be found under the "Financial Assistance" section on the "Financial Aid Forms and Publications" page.